IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/SquirrelSQL/README.md

 The examples uses a gradle build file [build.gradle](./build.gradle) when you run `./gradlew` or `gradle.bat`.
 The build.gradle does the following:

+- Configure a truststore for SSL connectivity to Hive/BigSQL
+- Make the Hive/BigSQL jdbc jar files available for SquirrelSQL
 - Download SquirrelSQL and unzip it
 - Configure SquirrelSQL with your connection details
 - Execute SquirrelSQL

-All code is well commented and it is suggested that you browse the build.gradle and *.groovy scripts to understand in more detail how they work.
+All code is well commented and it is suggested that you browse the source code to understand in more detail what they do.